Policies

 3. The Reviewers are responsible for assessing the quality of the texts submitted for publication and preparing the respective scientific and technical opinions within the established deadline.

-4. The articles proposed for publication are submitted to a blind peer review system, according to the criteria described below, safeguarding the specificity of the typology of the articles:
+4. The articles proposed for publication are submitted to a blind peer review system according to the criteria described below, safeguarding the specificity of the typology of the articles:

-b) Originality (significant or innovative contribution);
+2. Originality (significant and innovative contribution);

-c) Objectives (formulation and appropriateness)
+3. Objectives (formulation and adequacy);

-d) Accuracy (correctness and precision of concepts);
+4. Precision (correctness and accuracy of the concepts);

-f) Results (rigor in presentation, analysis, and discussion);
+6. Results (accurate presentation, analysis, and discussion);

 5. The assessment of the article is carried out anonymously by two or more reviewers according to the appropriate assessment tool